 Contract specifications.
 Discussions of key elements that are included in contract specifications.

 Course review.
-A review of the key aspects of the training course
+A review of the key aspects of the training course.

 Inspectors

 Asbestos Inspector course (initial) shall include a minimum of 3 days of training as outlined below.
 The course shall include lectures, demonstrations, 4 hours of hands-on training, individual respirator fit-testing, course review, and a written examination.